dmachard/dmachard.github.io/content/posts/0059-syslog-tls.md

 $ printf "107 <30>1 2023-10-17T21:25:15+02:00 hostname /usr/bin/binary 78175 tag - This is a sample log message over TLS." | socat - openssl:127.0.0.1:6514,verify=0
 ```

-You should receive an error message indicating that the peer did not return a certificate.
+You should receive an error message `peer did not return a certificate` indicating that the peer did not return a certificate.

 ```bash
 $ tail -f config/log/current